Asspizza: 2014–present: Asspizza

-In early 2019, Babbitt moved to a basement in Lexington, KY with his close friend Tyler Webb (known professionally as KentuckyBoyTyler) to work on his brand Asspizza and focus on fulfilling online clothing orders (order fulfillment is a common complaint among fans of Babbitt).
+In early 2019, Babbitt moved to a basement in Lexington, KY with his close friend Tyler Webb (known professionally as KentuckyBoyTyler) to work on his brand Asspizza and focus on fulfilling online clothing orders due to order fulfillment being a common complaint among fans of Babbitt.
 Describing it as a "painful time" due to the immense number of orders, Asspizza began selling clothing in limited and capped quantities on his self-named website to help free himself from the backlog of unshipped clothing.

 Asspizza opened up an official office and studio named "730 Studios" in April 2021 in Los Angeles, CA. It includes offices, a recording studio, and areas for art and clothing to be made.

-Though not officially announced by Supreme, Babbitt through his brand Asspizza collaborated with New York based clothing brand Supreme in April 2021.
+Though not officially announced by Supreme, Babbitt through his brand Asspizza collaborated with the famous New York clothing brand in April 2021.
 Inspired by his early work from 2015, the collaborative t-shirt features a tri-colored Triple Box Logo design (a logo synonymous with Supreme and design synonymous with Asspizza) printed on the chest, while the backside incorporates Babbitt's scribble face design and the year 2021.
 After announcing the collaboration, Babbitt began going around New York City and Los Angeles hand-delivering the tees to people.
 The item was not available for sale anywhere online or in-store, leading some to question its authenticity.

 In 2021, Babbitt embarked on an impromptu tour of the United States in his car.
 He was accompanied by his friend and designer KentuckyBoyTyler and rapper Hazey.
 The tour started in early 2021 and was setup in local parking lots; Babbitt would post his location on social media and roll out yards of white denim for fans to come and paint, with the intention of making clothing from the tarnished denim.
 These locations are where Asspizza handed out his collaboration t-shirts with Supreme and also other rare clothing items to fans.

-In October 2021, Asspizza collaborated with the high-end denim brand Robin's Jeans

 Announced in June 2022, Babbitt under his Asspizza brand, opened his first official art gallery in New York City.
 Located at 481 Broadway and entitled “ARTIST OF THE WORLD”, the gallery featured art pieces produced by Asspizza (including embroidered canvas made to look like spray paint), live music, tattoo artists, and exclusive merchandise from his brand throughout the month.
 The gallery was stated by Babbitt to be one of a kind, with signs stating "PLEASE TOUCH THE ARTWORK", along with the exhibits changing daily so people could constantly revisit.

 Babbitt has stated all of his clothing items are handmade, and each individual item can take upwards of 75 minutes to complete.

-Typical iconography of Babbitt's brand include the number 730, jack-o'-lanterns and pumpkins, the star logo from the fast food brand Carl's Jr, the phrase Nothing Matters, and a scribble face design some-what resembling Daniel Johnston's alien on the cover of the album Hi, How Are You.
+Typical iconography of Babbitt's brand include the number 730, jack-o'-lanterns and pumpkins, the star logo from the fast food brand Carl's Jr, the phrase Nothing Matters, and a scribble face design somewhat resembling Daniel Johnston's alien on the cover of the album Hi, How Are You.